TheMolecularEcologist/MiscellaneousCode/README.md

 MiscellaneousCode
 =================

-Random assortment of useful code
+This repository contains random assortment of useful code.
+See each file's own description for more information.